 Raksha Bandhan, popularly known as Rakhi, is the quintessential celebration of the protective bond between brothers and sisters.
-Falling on the Purnima (full moon) of the Shravan month, it is a day where the "Rakhi" thread symbolizes a sister's love and a brother's lifelong vow of protection.
+Falling on the Purnima (Full Moon) of the Shravan month, it is a day where the "Rakhi" thread symbolizes a sister's love and a brother's lifelong vow of protection.
+In 2026, the festival carries significant importance due to the specific timing of the lunar tithi and the presence of the Bhadra period.

 -